Earnscliffe National Historic Site of Canada

 Description of Historic Place

 Earnscliffe National Historic Site of Canada is the former home of Canada’s first Prime Minister, Sir John A. Macdonald.
 Picturesquely sited on a cliff at the edge of the Ottawa River, this 19th-century villa, built of local stone, is set within landscaped grounds and faces Sussex Drive on Ottawa’s ceremonial route.
 The charming Gothic Revival house is now the residence of the British High Commissioner in Canada.
-The designation refers to the grounds and buildings.
+The designation refers to the house and its grounds.